status-im/design/Inter Status/readme.md

 Changed:
 - Slashed zero enabled by default
-- Uppercase i uses alternate design with horizontal slabs
+- Uppercase i uses alternate design with horizontal slabs by default
-- Lowercase l uses an alternate design with curved tail
+- Lowercase l uses an alternate design with curved tail by default
 - Disabled the contextual alternates rule where the x character would be substituted with multiply glyph whenever joined by two digits
 - Copyright glyph is replaced with the SNT token symbol :)